-The District holds a public water supply license agreement with TBW for the purpose of providing public water supply from multiple wellheads and facilities located within the northern region of the Preserve.
+The District is a party to a public water supply license agreement with TBW for the purpose of providing public water supply from multiple wellheads and facilities located within the northern region of the Preserve.
 There is also a license agreement with an apiary farmer for the private production of honey.